Mordant

 The term mordant comes from the Latin mordere, "to bite".
-In the past, it was thought that a mordant helped the dye bite onto the fiber so that it would hold fast during washing.
+In the past, it was thought that a mordant helped the dye "bite" onto the fiber so that it would hold fast during washing.
 A mordant is often a polyvalent metal ion, and one example is chromium (III).
 The resulting coordination complex of dye and ion is colloidal and can be either acidic or alkaline.

 Common dye mordants

-Mordants include tannic acid, oxalic acid, alum, chrome alum, sodium chloride, and certain salts of aluminium, chromium, copper, iron, iodine, potassium, sodium, tungsten, and tin.
+Mordants include tannic acid, oxalic acid, alum, chrome alum, sodium chloride, and certain salts of aluminium, chromium, copper, iron, iodine, potassium, sodium, tungsten, lead, and tin.

 Iodine is often referred to as a mordant in Gram stains, but is in fact a trapping agent.

 Dyeing methods

 The three methods used for mordanting are: